chrisedg87/BeanJS/README.md

 BeanJS is relational database agnostic but there is a couple off steps that needs to be done for your particular Database Engine:

-First Edit your configs files in /app/config/env  (development.js,production.js and test.js needs to be edited).
+First Edit your config files in /app/config/env  (development.js,production.js and test.js needs to be edited).

-Eventually the Database config will be handled through Yo but for now Knex can be used manually.
+Finally use Knex to generate the example module.

 ```
-$ sudo npm install -g knex
 $ knex migrate:latest
 ```